ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 _ x _     # numbered      6 7 8
 ```

-To figure out our next move using an algorithm like minimax, we simply simulate every round, alternating between being `x` and our opponent `o`.
-The name minimax comes from the fact that we want to maximize on our (`x`) turn, while minimizing when we simulate our opponent `o`'s turn.
-Let' see how that would play out for each round.
+To figure out our next move using an algorithm like minimax, we simply simulate every turn, alternating between being `x` and our opponent `o`.
+The name minimax comes from the fact that we want to maximize on our turn, while minimizing when we simulate our opponent's turn.
+Let' see how that would play out for each turn.

+To begin, we can play 5, 6 or 8.

+#### Position 5 path
+Let's take 5 and see if it's a good move.
+* after we play 5, we switch and simulate being `o`, making the best possible move for `o`, who is left with positions 6 and 8
+  - if `o` takes 6
+    - the next turn we would be left with 8 and we win the game
+  - if `o` takes 8
+    - the next turn we would be left with 6 which leads to a tie
+  - so `o` would take 8 to minimize our chances of winning
+* ultimately if we take 5, and `o` played optimally, we get a tie

 ```python
 current    x turn        o turn       x turn